alardo/alardo/README.md

 - 🙋‍♂️ Hi, I’m @alardo.
-A 26 (currently) years old from Rome, Italy.
+A 27 (currently) years old guy from Rome, Italy.
 - 👀 I’m interested in (you know, I'm here...) programming/computers (but also) writing and music.
 - ♥️ I’m looking to collaborate on every project related to webdev, hire me (for free!).
 - ✉️ Write me here or on my email: emilianov.siciliani@gmail.com